CKalitin/ckalitin.github.io/_posts/2026-01-04-supersyncronous-transfer-orbits.md

 ![Image](/assets/images/supersyncronous-transfer-orbits/100000_km_apogee_transfer_to_geo_1ms.png){:height="400"}
 <i>[Expanded Image](/assets/images/supersyncronous-transfer-orbits/100000_km_apogee_transfer_to_geo_1ms.png)</i>

-This chart shows a supersynchronous transfer orbit with an initial apogee of 100,000 km and a dV limit of 1 m/s per pass.
+This chart shows a super synchronous transfer orbit with an initial apogee of 100,000 km and a dV limit of 1 m/s per pass.

 Notice that the net number of passes has decreased to 1921, because the total dV requirement is now 1.920 km/s instead of 2.728 km/s.
 However, higher orbits take more time, so our total time to GEO has increased to 3180 days.